The Senckenberg Natural History Museum celebrates its 200th birthday in 2021!

 Kindergartens, School classes, Associations

-One accompanying person free per booked tour
+One chaperon free per booked tour

 Each additional accompanying person per booked guided tour